dfranx/SHADERed/README.md

 Except those large features, I am also planning to do some small QoL changes:
- - "open shaders in an external text editor" option
  - add "Advanced" menu that allows user to modify (at least some) system variables when taking screenshot/video
  - program crashes on invalid input layout (+ probably other invalid inputs too)
  - ability to set SHADERed as a defult program for a *.sprj extension files